great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/oss/guides/expectations/creating_custom_expectations/how_to_create_custom_batch_expectations.md

 By convention, each Expectation is kept in its own python file, named with the snake_case version of the Expectation's name.

-You can find the template file for a custom [BatchExpectation here](https://github.com/great-expectations/great_expectations/blob/develop/examples/expectations/batch_expectation_template.py).
-Download the file, place it in the appropriate directory, and rename it to the appropriate name.
+Download the custom [BatchExpectation template](/oss/guides/expectations/creating_custom_expectations/batch_expectation_template.py) and then run the following code to rename it and save it to a directory:

 ```bash
 cp batch_expectation_template.py /SOME_DIRECTORY/expect_batch_columns_to_be_unique.py